Cheer Up! (TV series): Main

-The President of the "Baek Ho" club and the highest ranking student at Sevit, Yeol is the son of a wealthy father from whom he is estranged.
+The President of the "Baek Ho" club and the highest ranking student at Sevit, Yeol, is the son of a wealthy father from whom he is estranged.
 His intelligence also makes him cynical and arrogant.
-His wit and cleverness allows him to see through the tactics of the scheming adults around him as he exposes them.
+His wit and cleverness allow him to see through the tactics of the scheming adults around him as he exposes them.
 He begins to like Kang Yeon-doo since she is the person who makes him believe in other people again.